jszopi/restrained-ESP-fit/README.md

 Later iterations of this project wrap the `resp` code in a Python script, add this README in its current form, and configure CI.
 The original `resp` code can be found in the `resp` subdirectory.
+As the wrapping code evolves, packages will continue to be produced for versions `2.2.z`, `2.4.z` and any future `resp` versions.

 ## Independent evolution